narimanm0/Detecting-Anomalous-Transactions/README.md

 ## Data

-You will work with a dataset containing information about financial transactions.
+We will work with a dataset containing information about financial transactions.
 Below is a summary of the key columns provided:

 | **Column**              | **Description**                                                                                   |
 |--------------------------|---------------------------------------------------------------------------------------------------|